armanbordbar/CodeSample/README.md

 # CodeSample
-A sample python code for character recognition through CNN
+A sample Python code for character recognition (MNIST dataset) through a CNN with 2 convolution and 2 pooling layers and 3 fully connected layers.